mitchell-lang/docs/lib/basic/kann.md

     `kernelSize` is the spatial extent of the kernel.
 - `max2d (input, kernelRowSize, kernelColSize, strideRows, strideCols, padTop, padLeft)`
   - Adds a 2-dimensional max pool layer to a neural network definition.

+### Primitive Layers

+- `layerAdd (lhs, rhs)`
+  - Adds the outputs of two layers.
+The layers must have the same dimension.
+- `layerSub (lhs, rhs)`
+  - Subtracts the output of of `rhs` from `lhs`.
+The layers must have the same dimension.
+- `layerMul (lhs, rhs)`
+  - Performs point-wise multiplication of outputs of the two layers.
+The layers must have the same dimension.
+- `layerMatMul (lhs, rhs)`
+  - Performs matrix multiplication on the outputs of two layers.
+The layers must have compatible dimensions.
+- `layerCMul (lhs, rhs)`
+  - Performs matrix multiplication between `lhs` and the transpose of `rhs`.
+The layers must have compatible dimensions.
+- `newBias size`
+  - Creates bias vector of size `size` where each value is initialized to `0`.
+- `newWeight (r, c)`
+  - Creates weight matrix of size `r` by `c` where the weights are initialized from a normal distribution.
+- `newVec (size, x)`
+  - Creates bias vector of size `size` where each value is initialized to `x`.

+- `outMse (input, size)`
+  - Creates an output cost layer using mean squared error.
+The input to this layer must have size `size`.
+- `outCeBin : kadnodetp * int -> kadnodetp`
+  - Creates an output cost layer using binary cross-entropy loss.
+The input to this layer must have size `size`.
+- `outCeBinNeg : kadnodetp * int -> kadnodetp`
+  - Creates an output cost layer using binary cross-entropy-like loss.
+The input to this layer must have size `size`.
+- `outCeMulti : kadnodetp * int -> kadnodetp`
+  - Creates an output cost layer using multiclass cross-entropy loss.
+The input to this layer must have size `size`.

 ### Activation Functions